Osamu Noguchi: Biography

 In 1970 under the guidance of Yoko Yamaguchi persuaded Noguchi to sign Hiroshi Itsuki as a singer with great success.

 In October 1972, Noguchi opened a Kickboxing gym on Ratchadamri Road which sparked a backlash in Thailand.
-In 1976 Noguchi, founded the World Kickboxing Association (WKBA).
+In 1976 Noguchi, founded the World Kickboxing Association.

 On 9 May 2016, Noguchi died.

 Popular culture

-Osamu Noguchi appears as character in the anime Kick no Oni an animated cartoon based on the life of the kickboxer Tadashi Sawamura.
+Osamu Noguchi appears as character in Kick no Oni a Japanese anime based on the life of the kickboxer Tadashi Sawamura.